Suvana-Rohanlal/ConwaysGameOfLife/README.md

 	5. Enter the number of rows and columns and click on "create".
 	6. The frame below will appear:
 <img width="249" alt="p2" src="https://user-images.githubusercontent.com/48881424/105154275-0f599480-5b12-11eb-8809-f3f34415574f.PNG">

 	7. Click on the grid to place your blocks and click on "start".
+	8. A button labeled "next" will appear.
+This will allow you to view the next iteration.
-	8. Click on "Exit" if you wish to close the game.
+	9. Click on "Exit" if you wish to close the game.

 	Command line based:
 	1. Open Test.java and Game.java